Fall 2018 Rush Sign-Up

-For anyone considering going through recruitment during the Spring 2018 semester, here are the things you need to know:
+For anyone considering going through recruitment during the Fall 2018 semester, here are the things you need to know:

-- Before participating in events, make sure you create an account on Campus Director Please register for FREE before February 1!
+- Before participating in events, make sure you create an account on Campus Director by Friday, August 31st or you will not be permitted to join any fraternity.

-- Recruitment begins with Meet the IFC on Monday, January 29th from 4 – 7 pm in the Stamp Student Union Grand Ballroom.
+- Recruitment officially begins with Meet the IFC on Sunday, September 2nd from 12:30-4 pm at Jimenez Hall.
 All recognized Interfraternity Council member organizations on-campus will be present for this event.
+This is a mandatory event.

-- If a chapter wants to offer you an invitation to join their chapter, they can do so after February 7th.
-Bids must be returned and signed by Friday, February 9th.
+- If a chapter wants to offer you an invitation to join their chapter, they can do so beginning on September 12th.
+Bids must be returned and signed by Friday, September 14th.

 We know that joining an organization can be confusing for both the student, as well as the parents, so we wanted to include some FAQs here to help everyone navigate this process.